 Your existing workshops may not be able to be packaged up into an easily posted parcel but you should think about smaller projects that could be bundled into a fun craft kit.
 Think about designing kits for different groups too: adults, children, beginners and more advanced, and even with different themes - Easter, Halloween, Christmas...

-To make your remote learning workshops more visible on our website we now have a dedicated online learning section, which includes categories for 'Creative learning online', 'Live online creative tuition' and 'Crafting from home - kits and crafts in a box'.
+To make your remote learning workshops more visible on our website we now have a dedicated online learning section, and have built in new sections to further promote 'Live online tuition' and 'Crafting from home - kits and crafts in a box'.
 When adding your workshops to the site please select the appropriate online category.